Tumauini: Camp Samal

 The historic Camp Samal was the site of the National Jamboree in 1977 and is the home of the Boy Scouts of the Philippines.
 It is located at the eastern outskirts of the Spanish – built town of Tumauini, on a 23.5 ha of the elevated mass of rolling hills 500 feet above sea level.
 It is endowed with natural springs, evergreen grasses, trees, and shrubs.
 It overlooks the Cagayan River, the Pinacanauan River, the town of Tumauini itself, the municipality of Delfin Albano, and the Sierra Mountain ranges.

 Its name was derived from the first syllable of the surnames of the spouses, Ricardo C. Sadornas and Purificacion Malana who donated the camp to the Boy Scouts of the Philippines in 1954.
-After the holding of the 1977 National Jamboree, the camp slept for 26 years until the assumption of Arnold S. Bautista in July 2001 as Municipal Mayor, who drew out the support of the government and private sectors for its restoration and development.
+After the holding of the 1977 National Jamboree, the camp was restored under the administration of Mayor Arnold S. Bautista in 2001, who drew out the support of the government and private sectors for its restoration and development.
 It is still the favorite destination of the Boy Scouts and Girl Scouts of the Philippines for their annual district and provincial encampments.
-It hosted another big event which is the 5th Northeastern Luzon Regional and Ilocos Region Invitational Jamboree of the Boy Scouts of the Philippines held last November 25 – 30, 2004 with a total of 5,281 participants.
+It hosted the 5th Northeastern Luzon Regional and Ilocos Region Invitational Jamboree of the Boy Scouts of the Philippines held on November 25 – 30, 2004 with a total of 5,281 participants.

 Mangi Festival

-Patronal town fiesta in honor of St. Mathias and the promotion of Tumauini as a source of corn and its by-products.
-Tumauini is also the home of St. Mathias Church, a Spanish brick colonial church (1753) with the only cylindrical belfry in the country and is considered a national cultural treasure.
+The patronal town fiesta is in honor of St. Mathias and the promotion of Tumauini as a source of corn and its by-products.

-One of the most enduring legacies of the Spanish colonial era lives on, quite literally in Tumauini, corn Maize.
+One of the legacies of the Spanish colonial era in town is corn (maize).
 It was one of the plants that came aboard the galleons and became one of the primary crops of the Philippines.
-Corn seems to have transcended to being a mere crop in Tumauini.
 The late National Artist for Dance, Ramon Obusan traced the origins of a traditional dance inspired by the crop to Tumauini.
-Thus, a corn-inspired festival seemed especially appropriate for Tumauini.